 CaseyGerry has successfully represented clients with CRPS in different types of personal injury cases, such as auto accidents, slip and falls, dog bites, pedestrian accidents, and bicycle accidents.
 See below for some examples of our CRPS success cases.

-In one case, CaseyGerry’s client was walking on a pool deck where the non-slip surface had worn away.
+In a slip and fall case, CaseyGerry’s client was walking on a pool deck where the non-slip surface had worn away.
 She slipped, fell to the cement, and sprained her ankle.
 The injury developed into CRPS shortly after the incident, and our attorneys helped her secure compensation for her injuries and related damages.

 In an auto accident case, our client was rear-ended in his car by a semi-truck.
 He sustained a catastrophic hand injury that has not fully healed even after multiple surgeries.
-The man now suffers from CRPS as well as PTSD and depressive disorder stemming from the crash.
+Our attorneys successfully recovered compensation for his CRPS as well as PTSD and depressive disorder stemming from the crash.

-We recovered compensation in another premises liability case involving a client who slipped and fell on a slope with loose gravel at a rustic, outdoor gardening shop, which caused a sprained ankle.
-Shortly thereafter, she developed CRPS.
+We recovered compensation in another premises liability case involving a client who slipped and fell on a slope with loose gravel at a rustic, outdoor gardening shop.
+She was diagnosed with a sprained ankle, and shortly thereafter, she developed CRPS.

 When you or a family member is suffering from a condition as painful as CRPS, an experienced and knowledgeable legal advocate can help.
 While no one can change what happened, the attorneys at CaseyGerry can help by pursuing claims against responsible parties for compensation that covers your injuries and damages, including medical bills and expenses for long-term care and treatment.

 We welcome you to contact our firm at (619) 238-1811 or fill out our online form to speak with an attorney.
 California’s statute of limitations restricts the amount of time an injured person may file a lawsuit, so it’s important to act immediately.